youssef88elkhouly/odin_recipes/README.md

 For the ingredients I used an unordered list and for the steps I used an ordered list

 I also made numbers in bold using strong tag

+I made the dimensions for the images 310x310